First Nations, Métis, Inuit and Indigenous Community Advisory Panel (CAP)

-The purpose of the Aboriginal Health Community Advisory Panel (CAP) is to assist and advise St. Michael’s Hospital in providing culturally aware, sensitive, competent, safe and holistic services for individuals and families within the local First Nations, Inuit and Métis (FNIM) communities.
+The purpose of the First Nations, Métis, Inuit and Urban Indigenous Community Advisory Panel (CAP) is to assist and advise the network of Providence Healthcare, St. Joseph’s Health Centre and St. Michael’s Hospital in providing culturally aware, sensitive, competent, safe and holistic services for individuals and families within the First Nations, Métis, Inuit and Indigenous communities.

-- Development of an Aboriginal Stroke Care Guide, prepared through broad community consultation which was eventually incorporated into an Aboriginal health curriculum at the University of Toronto
+- Assisted with the development of an Aboriginal Stroke Care Guide by providing feedback through community consultation that was eventually incorporated into an Aboriginal health curriculum at the University of Toronto

 - Arrangement of Aboriginal Cultural Safety Training to members of all St. Michael’s Community Advisory Panels, which allowed for discussion of Aboriginal health issues in broader forums across the hospital